-Azure Event Hubs are a product of Microsoft, which Xapix supports.
-Event Hubs provide a Kafka endpoint which allows an Event Hubs namespace to natively understand Apache Kafka message protocols and APIs.
+Azure Event Hubs are a product of Microsoft which Xapix supports.
+Event Hubs provide a Kafka endpoint that allows an Event Hubs namespace to natively understand Apache Kafka message protocols and APIs.

 According to the Microsoft description,

 Azure Event Hubs is a Big Data streaming platform and event ingestion service, capable of receiving and processing millions of events per second.
 Event Hubs can process and store events, data, or telemetry produced by distributed software and devices.
 Data sent to an event hub can be transformed and stored using any real-time analytics provider or batching/storage adapters.
 For detailed overview of Event Hubs, see Event Hubs overview and Event Hubs features.

 To use an Azure Event Hub, you need the following information:

 Azure Event Hub Name: You need to provide a name for your Event Hub.